root670/Starch/README.md

 * Currently everything is run as root on the installed system.
 A locked down user will be used in the future.
 * Terminal can be accessed by holding `Ctrl+Alt` and pressing `F2` through `F7`.
+* To connect to the network using DHCP, run `systemctl start dhcpcd.service` to start the DHCP client service. `systemctl enable dhcpcd.service` will cause the service to start automatically on every boot.

 ## Disclaimer